Randy has years of experience working for charity organizations, and hopes to become an Aboriginal lawyer so he can better serve his community.

 Falcons' soccer player Katie Inkster balances her love of sport with physical healing to create the perfect career.

-Graeme, a member of the Gitxan clan, developed the UBC-Langara Aboriginal Transfer program.
+Graeme, a member of the Gitxan Nation, developed the UBC-Langara Aboriginal Transfer program.

 Christine came to Langara wanting to work in book publishing, but online courses sparked a passion for web design that took her career in a new direction.